Tip: Activate javascript to be able to use all functions of our website

 Since 2015, the 2030 Agenda for Sustainable Development has been the compass for development cooperation.
 However, the seventeen goals are not only the decisive guideline for the international community, but also for each country itself.
 The SDGs apply universally, equally to all, and encompass the three dimensions of sustainability – social, environmental and economic.

-In addition, there are major and minor conflicts such as in Niger, Yemen, South Sudan, but also in Congo, Cambodia or Venezuela.
-"We are currently experiencing the highest number of conflicts since the end of the Second World War," Guterres said.
+There are various reasons for the failure to achieve the goals so far: Crises of all kinds keep the world on tenterhooks, from the Middle East to Ukraine.
+In addition, there are minor and major conflicts such as in Yemen, South Sudan, Congo, but also in Niger, Cambodia, or Venezuela.
+"We are currently experiencing the highest number of conflicts since the end of the Second World War," complains UN Secretary-General Guterres.
 A quarter of humanity lives in conflict-affected areas.
-All this, together with a debt crisis and widely tottering democracies, has prevented the SDGs from being achieved in their first half.
+All this, together with a debt crisis and widely tottering democracies, has prevented the SDGs from being achieved so far.
+The UN therefore hopes that the ‘Pact for the Future’ will give the SDGs new momentum for the remaining five years of their validity.

 KfW is committed to the SDGs